Home » Early Intervention » Intro: Signs of Autism in Children Under 2 Years Old

 ➡️ Limited Use of Gestures:

 Symbolic movements such as pointing to show interest or waving goodbye are also important hallmarks.
+Recognizing early signs of various developmental disorders, such as limited use of gestures, is crucial for timely diagnosis and intervention.
 Gestures in toddlers who have Developmental Delays at 14 months can be significantly reduced or even not present at all.

 ➡️ Poor Response to Verbal Cues: